avisi-cloud/acloud-toolkit/docs/acloud-toolkit_snapshot_list.md

 menu:
   references:
     parent: "acloud-toolkit-ref"
-weight: 756
+weight: 755
 toc: true
 ---
 ## acloud-toolkit snapshot list

-List CSI snapshots within the namespace
+List all available CSI snapshots within the current namespace

 ### Synopsis

-List all available CSI snapshots within the namespace
+This command lists all available CSI snapshots within the current namespace.
+CSI snapshots are used to capture a point-in-time copy of a Kubernetes PVC, allowing you to preserve the data stored in the PVC for backup, disaster recovery, or other purposes.

+By default, this command lists all snapshots in the current namespace.
+You can also specify a different namespace if needed.

 ```
 acloud-toolkit snapshot list [flags]